PTO john deere tractor

 PTO Basics of a John Deere Mower

 The PTO clutch engages when the solenoid receives an electric spark, the mower’s 12-volt battery.
-As such, you must ensure that electricity is continuously supplied to your John Deere mower and other associated implements.
+As such, you must ensure electricity is continuously supplied to your John Deere mower and other associated implements.

 Signs that the PTO Pulley is Malfunctioning in a John Deere tractor